Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: -Gaussian based Smoothed Functional Algorithms

 \subsection{\lowercase{$q$}-Gaussian as a Smoothing Kernel}

 The first step in applying $q${-}Gaussians for SF algorithms is to ensure that the distribution satisfies the Rubinstein conditions (properties (P1)--(P5) in Section~\ref{preliminaries_SF}).
-The rest of the paper uses the multivariate form of $q$-Gaussian~\eqref{Gq:formula_q}, with the $q$-mean $\mu_q=0$, and $q$-covariance matrix $\Sigma_q=\beta^2I_{N\times N}$, \textit{i.e.}, the components are uncorrelated.
+The rest of the paper uses the multivariate form of $q$-Gaussian, $G_{q,\beta}$, given in~\eqref{Gq:formula_q}, and the corresponding smoothed functionals (one and two-sided) are given by $S_{q,\beta}^i$, $i=1,2$.